thomasabishop/eolas/zk/Processes.md

 Programs are sequences of machine instructions stored in a file.
 However they do not work by themselves.
-Something needs to load the file's intructions into memory and direct the CPU to run the program.
+Something needs to load the file's intructions into memory, direct the CPU to run the program and manage it during runtime.
 The OS does this via processes.

 A process **is a running instance of a given program**.
 It can be thought of as a container in which a program runs.
 This container includes: